haripriya9647/EnvisEdge/docs/source/tutorials/Tutorial-Part-4-deployment.rst

 Hosting the models
 ~~~~~~~~~~~~~~~~~~

-Finally, we host all the plans and global model weights and make them
+In addition, we host all of the plans and weights and make them readily available
-available to be downloaded by the workers.
+for workers to download.
 .. code:: python

    response = orchestrator.host_federated_training(